 - P/E: 9.07, 5 years EPS growth rate: 21.09, Dividend yield: 2.2

-Colex has a slight better trailing PEG (much more less than 1).
+Colex has a slight better trailing PEG (much less than 1).

 Colex intrinsic value is 0.32, current stock price is 0.31.
 So current stock price has a discount of 3%.

-- Waste management business is set to grow with increased population and development of Jurong (Colex’s terriority)
+- Waste management business is set to grow with increased population and development of Jurong (Colex’s territory)

 For 800 Super:

-- Distinct advantage of already having two Material Recovery Facilities (MRFs) with a third in the pipe-line, to capitalise on the trend of the shift towards recycling.
+- A distinct advantage of already having two Material Recovery Facilities (MRFs) with a third in the pipeline, to capitalize on the trend of the shift towards recycling.

-- Memorandum of Understanding signed with a company in China/ Middle East – potential for growth.
+- Memorandum of Understanding signed with a company in China/ Middle East – a potential for growth.

 In summary, financially, Colex is stronger as is has a higher cash to debt ratio and the trend over the year has been improving.